Are you looking for the latest SEO statistics?

 On-page SEO refers to SEO factors you can control on your own website.
 These factors include SEO elements on your website like keywords, meta description, alt text, URL structure, and more.

-If you want to rank higher in search engine results, you need to optimize these elements for SEO.
+If you want to rank higher on Google, you need to optimize these elements for SEO.

 For instance, you can write better meta descriptions to drive more traffic to your website.
 Meta descriptions are about 155 character snippets that summarize a page’s content.